 The interlaminar shear strength (ILSS) of fiber reinforced composites describes the shear strength between laminate planes of composites and is determined using the short beam shear test.
 Performance of the test is described in standards ASTM D2344, EN 2563 and EN ISO 14130.

-The interlaminar shear strength of laminates with a brittle matrix, for example, those made of epoxy resin, is typically determined using a short beam shear test (SBS).
-It makes use of the fact that shear stresses always occur in a flexure test.
-If the span is small in comparison to the specimen thickness, the shear stresses that occur in comparison to the normal stresses generated by the bending moment are very large.
-In this way, shear stress can be generated in brittle matrix materials, which enables measurement of the shear strength.
+The interlaminar shear strength of laminates with a brittle matrix, made of epoxy resin for example, is typically determined using a short beam shear test (SBS).
+This takes advantage of the fact that shear stresses always occur in a flexure test.
+If the support span is small compared to the specimen thickness, the shear stresses that occur are very large compared to the normal stresses generated by the bending moment.
+In this way, a shear stress fracture can be generated in brittle matrix materials, enabling measurement of the shear strength.

 The shear strength of the matrix material or the quality of the fiber-matrix bonding can be characterized depending on the break type.

-This test method is relatively simple to employ and requires a simple tool that has good alignment options and precise centering of the die.
+This test method is relatively simple to employ and requires a simple tool that has good alignment capabilities, as well as accurate centering of the die.
 For this reason, the method is often used in quality control and is suitable for comparing materials.

 However, the method determines only in-plane shear properties, since compressive stress peaks usually arise near the upper anvil and can influence the measured results.

 - In materials development, standard laminates with a thickness of 2 mm are tested.
 Depending on the standard used, the span is 8 or 10 mm and must be set to an accuracy of up to ±0.1 mm.
 EN 2563 defines a very small tolerance of ±0.02 mm for the flexure tup.

 - ZwickRoell test tools simplify the tasks of specimen centering and setting the span, as well as precise parallel alignment of the supports.